-Are diisocyanates still available on the EU market and can I still legally use them?
+Can diisocyanates still be placed on the market in the EU and can I still legally use them?

 Yes, diisocyanates remain available on the EU market.
-Trainings proposed by German authorities will become mandatory in the future once the restriction is adopted by the European Union.
+Trainings proposed by ECHA will become mandatory in the future once the restriction is adopted by the European Union.